maria20150403/API-Essentials-and-LLM-Assisted-Support/_episodes/04-Creating-url-queries.md

 questions:
 - "What are URL query strings?"
 - "How can you make API requests?"
-- "How do you interperet API documentation?"
+- "How do you interpret API documentation?"
 objectives:
 - "Explain URL query strings"
 - "Explain how to create API queries"
-- "Explain how to read and interperet API documentation"
+- "Explain how to read and interpret API documentation"
 keypoints:
 - "REST APIs use query stings to make requests"
 - "URL queries are found all across the web"